cenab/ProcessPortMonitor/README.md

-# PortMonitor
+# ProcessPortMonitor

-**PortMonitor** is a Python package that allows you to monitor active TCP ports used by a specific process (PID) in real-time.
+**ProcessPortMonitor** is a Python package that allows you to monitor active TCP ports used by a specific process (PID) in real-time.
 It provides both a command-line interface (CLI) and an importable module for integration into your Python scripts.
 The package can asynchronously track port changes, trigger callbacks when changes occur, and maintain a history of port activity with timestamps.

 ---